-(into) a small passage, not much larger than a rat-hole: She knelt down and looked (along) the passage (into) the loveliest garden vou ever saw.
-How she longed to get out (of) that dark hall, and wander about
+Alice opened the door and found that (t)ed (into) a small passage, not much larger than a rat-hole: (she) knelt down and looked (along) the passage (into) the loveliest garden (vol) ever saw.
+How (she) longed to get out (of) that dark hall, and wander about

-(among) those beds (of) bright flowers and those cool fountains, but she could not even get her head (though) the doorway; 'and even if my head would go through,' thought poor

-Alice 'it' would be (of) very little use (without) my shoulders.
-Oh, how I wish I could shut up like a telescope I think I could, if I only know how to begin.'
+(among) those beds (of) bright flowers and those cool fountains, but he could not even get her head (though) the doorway; 'and even if my head would go through,' thought poor Alice, 'it would be (of) very little use (without) my shoulders.
+Oh, how with could shut up like a telescope think I could, if the only know how to begin.'
 For, you see, so many out-of-the-way things had happened lately, that Alice had begun to think that very few things indeed were really impossible.